ItalyStrap/advanced-control-manager/readme.txt

 == Description ==

-Always make a backup before install it and always test it in a dev enviroment.
+You MUST always do a backup before install it and always test it in a dev enviroment.

 Make sure you have PHP 7.2 >=, better if you have PHP >= 7.4 (PHP 7.x is awesome ;-) ).